 A leading emergency notification system will offer you functionality beyond simple mass alerting.
 This includes the ability to launch secure instant teleconferences to connect your crisis teams.
 Ideally, supporting functionality to:

-There were a range of emergency notification platform features mentioned by providers that didn't make the to 15.
-This doesn't mean they they can't offer you significant benefits in enhancing you communication and improving your emergency response.
+There was a range of emergency notification platform features mentioned by providers that didn't make the to 15.
+This doesn't mean they can't offer you significant benefits in enhancing your communication and improving your emergency response.
 So, here they are in no particular order:

 For reference, below are the articles and guides created by our competitors used to build this new comprehensive guide: